carpentries-incubator/docker-introduction/_episodes/04-docker-hub.md

 ```
 $ docker pull python:3.8
 ```
-{: .bash}
+{: .language-bash}

 But if I wanted to download a Python 3.6 container, I would use this name:

 ```
 $ docker pull python:3.6
 ```
-{: .bash}
+{: .language-bash}

 The default tag (which is used if you don't specify one) is called `latest`.

 So far, we've only seen containers that are maintained by the Docker team.
 However, it's equally common to use containers that have been produced by individual owners or organizations.
+Containers that you create and upload to Docker Hub would fall into this category, as would the containers maintained by organizations like [ContinuumIO](https://hub.docker.com/u/continuumio) (the folks who develop the Anaconda Python environment) or community groups like [rocker](https://hub.docker.com/u/rocker), a group that builds community R containers.

-The most useful R containers are developed by an organization called `rocker`.
-The name for these containers have this format:
+The name for these group- or individually-managed containers have this format:

 ```
 OWNER/CONTAINERNAME:TAG